tamatamvan/quipper.github.io/_posts/2016-02-04-how-to-tame-time-zones-in-ruby-on-rails.markdown

 ## Take advantage of Time.use_zone

-When writing time zone-sensitive code, [Time.use_zone](http://api.rubyonrails.org/classes/Time.html#method-c-use_zone) is one of your best friends.
+When writing time zone-sensitive code, [Time.use_zone](http://api.rubyonrails.org/classes/Time.html#method-c-use_zone) is your best friend.
 This method overrides the setting in `Time.zone` when doing time-based calculations inside the block.

 For example: